What’s Lurking in Your Garbage Disposal?

 Only put biodegradable materials down your garbage disposal.
-Never put items like paper, plastic, or other trash in it or else it will stop working completely.
+Never put items like paper, plastic, or other trash in it or else it might stop working completely.

 Avoid dumping things like drain cleaners and bleach down your garbage disposal, especially if you have a septic system.
 These chemicals can interfere with your septic system and can also cause the components of the disposal to corrode or rust.

 If you happen to drop a utensil or other item down the drain, make sure you turn the disposal off and try not to use your hands to retrieve it.
 The last thing you want is to get injured or to put your fingers on icky items covered in gunk!

 To avoid a stinky sink and combat the spread of germs, you should clean your garbage disposal on a regular basis.
 We recommend doing this about once a week.

 If you really want to clean the unit thoroughly, use our specialized garbage disposal cleaner, it contains citric acid.
 This is a safe and effective cleaning agent that does the tough job of breaking down all that nasty gunk.

 Another perk of using products with citric acid is that they optimize the pH levels in your disposal and break down easily and safely.
 It’s completely safe to use, and you’ll be amazed at how well it works to keep kitchen appliances nice and clean.
 Plus you’ll get a clean fresh smelling sink.

 Visit our website to see our full line of incredible cleaning products, and visit our blog for tons more information about how citric acid can keep your home sparkly clean.